 I work alternatively in three mediums: oils, drawing and collage.
 My studio work naturally divides itself into a dozen series, some begun over twenty years ago.
 From 1995–the first time I began to use this format for my work–the series presented itself as an optimal way to develop a visual research, to exhaust a subject, a concept, an idea, in that of an individual work, as well as through an ensemble.
 Within the framework of a series, the works share certain criteria or “givens,” reuniting them.
 Such “givens” guide my pictorial process, and give free reign to my experimentation and my expression in all their eclecticism.
 French curator Pascal Thevenet writes, “Lisa Salamandra is resolutely a painter.
 She produces by series of 10, 40, 100, but none of her paintings resemble one another.
 The series is only the alibi which structures her desire to paint and organizes her eclecticism.
 Yet one can detect veins, trends, in this profuse oeuvre.”
 Indeed, organizing my paintings in a serial manner has made this eclecticism intelligible, appreciable–an inherent, stubborn and finally assumed eclecticism that has always characterized my painting.
-It is a quality that I hold dear because I came to understand that this is a matter of the freedom of expression that I seek: each work as a unique and thrilling voyage.
-In my process, each layer has the freshness of the 'first time', each layer may be the final one - here, the painting's finish is almost/often, unforeseeable.
+It is a quality that I hold dear because I came to understand that this is a matter of the freedom of expression that I seek: each work as a unique and thrilling voyage, one in which the painting's finish is almost/often, unforeseeable.